Saints97/Darknet/doc/tor.md

 for how to properly configure Tor.

-1. Run darknet behind a Tor proxy
+1. Run katana behind a Tor proxy
 ----------------------------------

 The first step is running DarkNet behind a Tor proxy.
 This will already make all